wadimw/dell-7577-hackintosh/worklog.md

 I have also removed AppleBacklightFixup.kext because I've found out it's superceded by WhateverGreen.

 # 06-12-2019
 I have finally got around to investigate SSDT-ECUSBX.dsl and it turns out Catalina apparently needs _SB_.PCI0.LPCB.EC so instead of emulating it (as did this file) I have enabled ECDV>EC rename in config.plist and it seems to work well.
+I don't see any issues now, but for future reference https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/ here is the guide for USBX stuff in case I need it.